livgomes/341-work/readme.md

 ## 4. Further Discussion

-I reaally enjoyed working with powershell and playing around with it.
-I would to learn more about the other codes and functions of powershell so I can use it more accurately.
+I really enjoyed working with powershell and playing around with it.
+I would like to learn more about the other codes and functions of powershell so I can use it more accurately.
 ## 5. Assistance

-Unfortunately this week I was unb  able to help my classmates, as I found it quite difficult myself, however now that the process has become a clearer to me, I hope to be able to assist my feelow classmates in the coming weeks.
+Unfortunately this week I was unable to help my classmates, as I found it quite difficult myself, however now that the process has become alot clearer to me, I hope to be able to assist my fellow classmates in the coming weeks.

 ## 6. Screenshot